Scaarus/nativedb/ped/SetPedHearingRange.md

 void SET_PED_HEARING_RANGE(Ped ped, float HearingRange);
 ```

-This command sets how far a ped can hear.
-More info in wiki.
+This command sets how far a ped can hear. in wiki.